Copyright © 2026 Michael A. Brown

 be raised literally and physically (v.31.2).

-v.33.1; v.34.2; v.36.3).
-This is known
+(v.7.1-2; v.13.1,3-4; v.15.1; v.31.1; v.33.1; v.34.2; v.36.3).
+This is known as the ‘first resurrection’

-as the ‘first resurrection’ (v.34.2; Rev. 20:4-5), and Irenaeus called it ‘the resurrection
+(v.34.2; Rev. 20:4-5), and Irenaeus called it ‘the resurrection of the just’

-v.33.2, v.34.1, v.35.1, v.36.3; cf. Luke 14:14).
+(v.32.2, v.33.2, v.34.1, v.35.1, v.36.3; cf. Luke 14:14) and ‘the salvation of

-destruction of all nations under his rule’, and therefore after the end of the
+the destruction of all nations under his rule’, and therefore after the end of

-tribulation at the Second Advent of Christ (v.35.1).
+the tribulation at the Second Advent of Christ (v.35.1).

-The Old Testament patriarchs and believers, as well as those who
+o The Old Testament patriarchs and believers, as well as those who

 were martyred during the tribulation period, will be raised to rule and reign